 Zorina Wolf was a student of her longtime mentor, the late Nigerian drummer, Baba Olatunji for 14 years.
-She has been playing the drum and teaching for over 22 years both nationally and internationally.
+She has been playing the drum and teaching rhythm for over 26 years both nationally and internationally.
 In 1996, Zorina met Reinhard Flatischler, the developer of the TaKeTiNa rhythm process.
 She saw the potential to take her rhythm training deeper.
 She completed her three-year basic level TaKeTiNa training under Reinhard Flatischler in 2001 and in 2003 finished her advanced level exam.
 She is the developer of the Whole Person Drumming® Curriculum-- a way to experience how drum orchestration can facilitate creating music and community.
-Her book Whole Person Drumming: Your Journey into Rhythm was published in January of 2016.
+Her book Whole Person Drumming: Your Journey into Rhythm was published in March of 2016.

 Sule Greg Wilson

 Giavanni Washington, Ph.D. brings her passion and gratitude for the transformative power of the drum every time she plays or facilitates a drum circle.
 She received her doctorate in Culture and Performance from UCLA in 2013.
 She has studied sonic traditions and performed throughout many countries in the world, including: Brazil, Burkina Faso, Cuba, Ethiopia, Guinea, Jamaica, Japan, Kenya, Senegal, Trinidad, Uganda, and the United States.
 “Dr. G” believes that everyone is entitled to recognition; a philosophy epitomized in the facilitated drum circle format, where every voice is equally valuable.
 Dr. G facilitates drum circles because she is dedicated to creating and providing a sonic platform through which people can safely explore and transform their relationship to self!